averbraeck/djutils/docs/djutils-serialization/string-types.md

 |0x00|0x00|0x00|0x07|0x00|0x53|0x00|0x65|0x00|0x72|0x00|0x69|0x00|0x65|0x00|0x73|0x00|0x32|
 </pre>

 !!!
+Note
     Note that the int to code the length for each string indicates the number of shorts, not the number of characters in the original string, nor the number of bytes.

 ## 35. UTF-8 Big-endian string matrix